I tested the best HubSpot AI apps for support teams in 2026

 This is HubSpot's own AI agent, part of their "Breeze" AI suite.
 It’s designed to offer 24/7 support by pulling answers directly from your HubSpot knowledge base and other content you have stored inside the platform.

-Why it’s on the list: If your team is 100% HubSpot-or-bust, the Customer Agent is a natural fit.
-Because it’s tied so tightly into the Smart CRM, it already has customer context, which can help it provide more personalized answers right away.
+Why it's on the list: If your team values a deeply integrated experience, the Customer Agent is a natural fit.
+Because it's tied so tightly into the Smart CRM, it already has customer context, which can help it provide more personalized answers right away.

 Pros: